fleola/my-app/components-new-app/README.md

-## Props - 05
+## Conditional Rendering - 01

-Extract the "Your age is " message into a new component called Age and render it within the Welcome component.
-Pass to the Age component the age prop that Welcome is receiving from the App component
+Modify the Welcome component so that the Age component is rendered only if the age prop is greater than 18.